- Quick acceleration

 Supportive, comfortable sport seats are what you'll find in front throughout the entire model range; drivers of all sizes should be able to get well-positioned, with decent visibility and a beltline that isn't too high.
 Rear passengers are able to slide fore and aft, more than six inches if you're willing to give up some cargo space; and the rear seatback angle adjusts.

 Move up to higher model lines, and you'll also step up to higher-rent materials.
 In the GTS, for instance, you'll get special eight-way sport seats with Alcantara (suede-like) accents, while Turbo S models get.

 If folding down the back seats and hauling larger pieces of cargo are part of your normal routine, you might want to double-check the space available in the Cayenne.
 The rear seatbacks don't fold completely flat, limiting the usefulness of the space, and actual cubes aside its a notch smaller than you might expect from a vehicle this size.
 Hybrids tend to give up some cargo space, typically, but that isn't the case here as Porsche has packaged the battery packl down below, where the spare tire would otherwise go.

-Whether on- or off-road, the Cayenne's especially capable handling may also prove a safety asset, helping to avoid obstacles and accidents; on the trail, hill descent control and speed-set control help keep it safe.
+Out on the trail, hill descent control and speed-set control help keep it safe; and whether on- or off-road, the Cayenne's especially capable handling may also prove a safety asset, helping to avoid obstacles and accidents.

-The base 2013 Porsche Cayenne is surprisingly affordable and well-equipped--though you can push the price through the roof with options, upgrades, and accessories.
+At the base level, the 2014 Porsche Cayenne is surprisingly sensible—yet you can easily push the price sky high with higher-performance models, accessories and options.